mmcdermott/MEDS_transforms/README.md

 1. Filtering the dataset by criteria that do not require cross-patient analyses, e.g.,

-   - Filtering patients by the number of events or unique timestamps they have.
+   - Filtering patients by the number of events or unique times they have.
    - Removing numerical values that fall outside of pre-specified, per-code ranges (e.g., for outlier removal).